Risk and Crisis Management

 - Closely monitor trends and status of risks, relevant measures, and frameworks for continuously developing a risk management process.

-- Promote a Risk Culture to be a fundamental growth of sustainability.
+- Promote a Risk Culture to be a fundamental growth of sustainability

 Procedure for Risk Management